How to Start a Blog That Makes $9,000/Month: My Proven Method

 Another vital step while setting up a blog is choosing a theme.

-The theme is the overall look, feel, and style of your website, including colors, style, and layout.
+The theme is the overall look, feel, and style of your website, including colors, fonts, and layout.
 In essence, your website theme speaks for your brand and impacts users’ experience.

 The theme selection process can be tedious because there are thousands of themes.
 There are free themes and paid themes.

 If your blog is new you can go for a free theme.
-An option I like for new blogs is Neve.
+Two good options I like for new blogs are Neve and Kadence.

-If you want to go directly for a paid theme, I recommend Generate Press.
+If you want to go directly for a paid theme, I recommend Generate Press or Trellis.

-It’s a great theme if you want a good site speed – which is essential to your website performance.
+These are great themes if you want a good site speed – which is essential for your website performance.

 Once you’ve chosen your theme, you can click on Start Building and you’ll be able to customize your website.